VDVde/OJP/docs/README.md

 ## Prerequisites

-The documentation generation process requires an XSLT 1.0 processor like [Apache Xalan-J](http://xalan.apache.org/xalan-j/index.html) or (xsltproc](http://xmlsoft.org/XSLT/).
+The documentation generation process requires an Java runtime.

-On Linux, install xsltproc running `apt-get install xsltproc` (or the required equivalent in non-Debian based distributions).
+On Linux, install a Java runtime running `apt-get install default-jre` (or the required equivalent in non-Debian based distributions).

-For Windows, you'll find Windows binaries for xsltproc at http://xmlsoft.org/XSLT/.
+For Windows, you'll find Windows binaries for Java at https://www.oracle.com/java/technologies/downloads/

 ## Generation of HTML documentation